Trueshan

-Trueshan (foaled 24 February 2016) is a French-bred, British-trained Thoroughbred racehorse who specialises in races over extended distances.
+Trueshan (24 February 2016 – 29 July 2025) was a French-bred, British-trained Thoroughbred racehorse who specialised in races over extended distances.
 He finished unplaced in his only race as a two-year-old in 2018 but won four of his five starts in the following year and made further improvement as a four-year-old when he took the Listed Tapster Stakes and the Group 2 British Champions Long Distance Cup.
 In 2021 he recorded Group 1 victories in the Goodwood Cup and Prix du Cadran as well as a second British Champions Long Distance Cup.
+The following season as a six-year-old he won the Northumberland Plate and achieved a third consecutive victory in the British Champions Long Distance Cup.
+In 2023 he was successful in the Doncaster Cup and the Prix du Cadran, and in 2025 won the Esher Stakes.
+Still racing as a nine-year-old, he fractured a pastern during the 2025 Goodwood Cup and was euthanised.

 Background

-Trueshan is a bay horse with a small white star bred in France by Didier Blot.
+Trueshan was a bay horse with a small white star bred in France by Didier Blot.
 As a yearling in 2017 he was consigned to the Osarus September Yearling Sale and was bought for €8,000 by Pegasus Bloodstock.
 In May 2018 he was put up for auction at the Tattersalls Guineas Breeze-Up Sale and was purchased for 31,000 guineas by the trainer Alan King and Highflyer Bloodstock.
 He was taken into training by King at Barbury Castle, Wiltshire and raced in the ownership of Singula Partnership.
 He was gelded before the start of his racing career.

 He was from the second crop of foals sired by Planteur who won the Prix Ganay in 2011.

 Trueshan's dam Shao Line showed modest ability on the track, winning one minor race in France from six attempts.
 As a descendant of the Poule d'Essai des Pouliches winner Altissima she was distantly related to Cape Verdi, Arcangues, Aquarelliste and Tawkeel.